 Checkout UJ’s Five Minute Journal app for more ideas – one of the best morning ritual apps out there.

 Step 2: Meditation (10 mins)

-The best short 10 minute meditation app audio for beginners can be found in our app Rise – Sleep Better.
+The best short 10 minute meditation app audio for beginners can be found in our app Peak Sleep – Sleep Better.
 This sleep, meditation and mindfulness app features meditation, hypnosis audios, sleep tips and much more.

 Click/tap here to find out more.

-The audio to start with from the Rise – Sleep Better app is called ‘Meeting Your Mind’ by co-director of the Mindfulness Training Institute Martin Alyward.
+The audio to start with from the Peak Sleep – Sleep Better app is called ‘Meeting Your Mind’ by co-director of the Mindfulness Training Institute Martin Alyward.
 This 10 minute meditation audio for beginners is free for all users and super easy to do.

 In the must-read guide book to stress called ‘Why Zebras Don’t Get Ulcers’, the writer Sapolsky highlights the benefits of meditation when done on a regular basis: “Meditation seems to be pretty good for your health decreasing glucocorticoid levels, sympathetic tone, and all the bad stuff that too much of either can cause.”
 Sapolsky goes onto mention that there are many variations out there, so choose wisely and try before you buy.

 Step 3: Boost your brain (8 mins)